The Wizard of Oz in Concert: Dreams Come True: Production

 Phoebe Snow added a stirring "If I Only Had..." medley set to a solo piano, combining all three of the Scarecrow, Tin Man, and Cowardly Lion's desires.

 Nathan Lane's portrayal of the Lion included a version of "If I Were King of the Forest", in which he adds to the lyrics: "not, queen, not duke, not prince...or the Artist Formerly Known as Prince".

 This production shortens the Wicked Witch's Castle scenes due to time limit.
 The Winkies perform their chant, but appear without being dressed as guards and holding pikes.
 In the scene where Dorothy (Jewel) suffers her imprisonment after Aunt Em's image fades away in the crystal ball, Winger says the line "What a little whiner!
 I'll give you something to cry about" which was not spoken by Margaret Hamilton.
 It omits the scene of the Scarecrow, Tin Man, and Lion rescuing Dorothy and the Witch setting the Scarecrow on fire.
 It immediately leads into the Wicked Witch's meltdown scene followed by the musical number "Hail!
 Hail!
 The Witch is Dead" which was also cut from the original film.

 Unlike Jack Haley, Daltrey as the Tin Man hugged the Wizard (Joel Grey) toward the end with a pleasant "Thank you from the bottom of my heart!".
 The Wizard did not depart from the Emerald City inside a hot-air balloon due to being in the same scene as Glinda the Good Witch.

+The production featured an ensemble of background singers.
+One of them, Julia Murney, would go on to portray Elphaba in Wicked on the National Tour, and later on Broadway.

 The performance was originally broadcast November 22 on both TNT and TBS, and issued on CD and VHS video in 1996.
 The video has not yet been released on DVD.
 Both the CD and video are currently out-of-print.
-However it is currently available on Youtube.
+However it is currently available on YouTube.